Translation: "We've got everything to be happy." - "On video!"

 Recognition

-Zak has won the Royale Belge Prize for Best Press Cartoon (nowadays the Press Cartoon Belgium Prize) three times: in 1999, 2003 and 2015.
+On three occasions, Zak has won the Royale Belge Prize for Best Press Cartoon (nowadays the Press Cartoon Belgium Prize): in 1999, 2003 and 2015.
 His 2003 winning entry depicted nuclear weapon inspectors in Iraq being saluted by soldiers who carry invisible weapons.
 This was a nod to the later proven fact that Iraqi dictator Saddam Hussein didn't have any weapons of mass destruction.
 In 2015, Zak won with a cartoon about the Syrian refugee crisis.
-The drawing showed a beach full of boat refugees, while a mother disappoints her child by saying: "We already went to see the boats come in, yesterday."
-On 29 January 2002, Zak became the first Belgian cartoonist to win the Dutch ''Inktspotprijs" award for "Best Political Cartoon" (edition 2001).
-Zak also received the Ark Prize for Free Speech (2000), the BeNe Prize for Best Cartoon in the Dutch-language press (2003) and on 9 December 2009 an honorary doctorate from the Free University Brussels (VUB).
+The drawing showed a beach full of boat refugees, while a mother disappoints her child by saying: "We already went to see the boats come in yesterday."
+On 29 January 2002, Zak became the first Belgian cartoonist to win the Dutch ''Inktspotprijs" award for "Best Political Cartoon in 2001".
+Zak also received the Ark Prize for Free Speech (2000), the BeNe Prize for Best Cartoon in the Dutch-language press (2003) and, on 9 December 2009, an honorary doctorate from the Free University Brussels (VUB).

 Legacy and influence

-Zak's cartoons have received praise from fellow cartoonists like Gal (Gerard Alsteens) and Karl Meersman.
-He was an influence on Benjamin Kikkert and Lectrr
+Zak's cartoons have received praise from fellow cartoonists like Gal and Karl Meersman.
+He has been an influence on Benjamin Kikkert and Lectrr.

 Translation: "Keeping millions a secret for the tax collectors...". - "Poor people would never do something like that!".